April 8, 2026

 The onboarding process may include hiring paperwork, initial job training, showing new employees around the office, and introducing new employees to the people they will be working with regularly.
 It also involves less tangible line items, such as communicating company core values and helping remote workers connect to your in-house team.

-From an employee's perspective, starting a new job can be overwhelming.
+From an employee's perspective, starting a new job is overwhelming.
+New employees are juggling a lot: learning systems, meeting people, and trying to prove themselves all at once.
 Goals may include:

 • Getting new hires working in their roles as soon as possible